|

 Driving Down The Value of Clothing

-We’re now so used to cheap clothes that have flooded the market since the 1980’s, that this has artificially driven down the value of clothing.
 If you’re in your forties or younger you’ll have grown up in an age where clothing has gotten cheaper and cheaper.
 You won’t, or will barely remember a time when clothing wasn’t cheap.
-Yet going back to the £89 Everlane dress, I suspect that this is more like what the average dress should cost in 2018, if not more.
+Yet going back to the £123 jumpsuit, I suspect that this is more like what the average item of clothing should cost in 2024, if not more.
 Is ethical clothing expensive then?
 I’m inclined to say no.

-The Impact on Household Spending
+The Impact On Household Spending

 So what’s the answer to ethical clothing seeming prohibitively expensive?
+The answer is, I think, in several parts:

 Changing Our Relationship With Clothing

 I think part of the answer lies in our relationship with clothing.
 Buying far fewer items of clothing is key.
-Learning to love the items of clothing we do have, and looking after them by washing them well, and repairing them when they need it is a huge part of the ethical clothing equation than almost anyone, regardless of the size of their disposable income, can be a part of.
+Learning to love the items of clothing we do have, and looking after them by washing them well, and repairing them when they need it is a huge part of the ethical clothing equation that almost anyone, regardless of the size of their disposable income, can be a part of.

 Another is not buying into trends.
 Instead, buy ethical clothing that you want to wear time and again.
-I’ve written in length about these aspects of consumerism – but in a nutshell, when you factor in the cost per wear of an item that won’t date in a few months’ time, you do start to change your views on ethical clothing being better value rather than expensive.
+I’ve written in length about these aspects of consumerism – but in a nutshell, when you factor in the cost per wear of an item that won’t date in a few months, you do start to change your views on ethical clothing being better value rather than expensive.

 Another part of it voting with your wallet.
 If more and more people shop with more responsible and ethical clothing retailers then this sends a clear message to fast-fashion retailers that they have to up their game and make their clothes more ethically.

-Influencers Acting More Responsibly
+Influencers Need To Act More Responsibly

 Supporting Ethical Fashion Isn’t Just About What We Buy